chaos-mesh/website/docs/simulate-heavy-stress-on-kubernetes.md

 ## StressChaos Introduction

-Chaos Mesh provides StresChaos experiments to simulate stress scenarios inside containers.
+Chaos Mesh provides StressChaos experiments to simulate stress scenarios inside containers.
 This document describes how to create StressChaos experiments and how to prepare the corresponding configuration file.

 You can create experiments using either Chaos Dashboard or the YAML configuration files.